Like this short story? Here’s a link to my book of short stories

 She shrugged her shoulders, “I’ll get back to you in a day or two,” she had the answer ready for the obvious question.

 “Here Lou, let me give you my number,” I said, writing it down.

 “No, what happened.
-Is she okay?”
+She okay?”

 “How is she?”

-“On a happier note, who was that beauty I saw you with last night?”
+“We all are.
+On a happier note, who was that beauty I saw you with last night?”

 “My old girlfriend.”

 But I wasn’t listening.
 I was replaying our conversation.
-Lou said she sold the car some time ago.
-As I was leaving, Ella stepped in front of me, blocking my way.
+I was sure Lou said she sold her car.

 “That girlfriend of yours is a gold digger looking for a sugar daddy.”